enhanced/enhanced.github.io/_posts/2016-04-05-AllStar_AutoPatch.md

 * ACCOUNT is the account user from simonics GV Gateway
 * PASSWORD is the password for this user
 * STANZAREFERENCE refers to the stanza detailed below
+* NODE referse to YOUR Allstar node number
 {% highlight text %}
 register=ACCOUNT:PASSWORD@STANZAREFERENCE/NODE
 {% endhighlight text %}